10 Special Castles Around the World to Visit Once in Your Life

 At the foot of Mont Saint Michel castle are small houses built close to each other.
 Above the houses are ancient monastery buildings with bold Gothic architecture built 73m solidly above sea level.
 At high tide, the entire surrounding area is flooded, creating a magical and unique scene.

-In 1979, UNESCO recognized Mont Saint Michel as a world heritage site because of its beautiful culture, history, and Gothic architecture.
-You know, this is one of the ‘hottest’ castles on social media since a lot of people uploading taken photos and recorded videos of Mont Saint Michel on their pages.
+In 1979, UNESCO recognized Mont Saint Michel as a World Heritage Site because of its beautiful culture, history, and Gothic architecture.
+You know, this is one of the ‘hottest’ castles on social media since a lot of people upload photos and recorded videos of Mont Saint Michel on their pages.

 Neuschwanstein Castle – Schwangau, Germany